Updated July 28, 2023

 out, err = p2.communicate()

-From the above example, it has two subprocess dir and sort commands to be executed through Python script as given above and the dir command process is an input to the sort command process to sort the obtained directories in reverse order.
+The above example has two subprocess dir and sort commands to be executed through Python script as given above, and the dir command process is an input to the sort command process to sort the obtained directories in reverse order.